 Here at Vapour2, it’s important for us to know, that you know what you’re talking about when it comes to vaping.
 So let’s look at dispelling some of the myths that surround the world of e-cigarettes and vaping.

 Not true.
 If you treat e-cigarettes and vaping as you do your typical habitual consumption of cigarettes then you’ll find you could make some significant savings.
 Say you smoke 10 cigarettes a day at a cost of £9ish for a pack of 20.
 That kind of habit will be costing you around £150 a month and just shy of £2000 a year.
 The average vaper may spend £25 a month on e-liquid with a varied outlay for accompanying devices and accessories.
-Like anything in life, connoisseurs can, of course, indulge in advanced devices, but for the majority, a simple starter kit will suffice.
+Like anything in life, connoisseurs can, of course, indulge in premium vape pens, but for the majority, a simple starter kit will suffice.
 Why not consider refillable e-liquid vape pens and reusable cartridges to keep the cost down?

-Vaping is bad for your health
+Vaping is not bad for your health, compared to smoking

 A common misconception among smokers is that nicotine is bad for your health and if you’re vaping, surely you’re still damaging your body.
 Not so true my friend, as research finds that actually, nicotine carries minimal health risks.
 While it’s the nicotine that gets you hooked into the habit of smoking, it is, in fact, the thousands of chemicals used in the process of manufacturing tobacco products that cause the real damage.
 While E-liquid does contain a few of the chemicals found in cigarettes, they do not contain tar or carbon monoxide - two of the most lethal toxins found in cigarettes.
 In a landmark review, Public Health England declared that e-cigarettes to be around 95% less harmful than smoking tobacco.

-Vaping will give me popcorn lung
+Vaping will not give me popcorn lung

 As we merely scratch the surface of this murky myth trail, we’re hopeful that we have allayed some of your concerns and that you’ll soon stop smoking tobacco and start vaping.
 We’ll bring you more myths to break down in due course, but for the time being, relax, let your mind be free from myths and vape away happy in the knowledge that you now know that it’s good to find stuff out for yourself rather than what your next door neighbour might natter to you in passing.